 Repotting

 These succulents are generally slow-growing and can stay in the same pot for years.
 Repot Haworthias into fresh soil every two to three years to keep your plants healthy and happy.
 Many Haworthias freely offset and form clusters much larger than the individual plant.
 When the cluster has outgrown its pot, repot your Haworthia in spring or fall.
-Clean any dead or shriveled leaves, and move the plant into a larger pot with fresh soil mix only if the cluster covers the entire surface of the soil.
+Clean any dead or shriveled leaves, and move the plant into a larger pot with a fresh soil mix only if the cluster covers the entire soil surface.
 Repotting time is also the time to take offsets for propagation.

 How to Propagate Haworthia